 Her interdisciplinary practice includes painting, drawing, photography, installation but more recently film.
 A member of VAI, At Home Studios and Lux Critical Forum Dublin, she studied fine art at Chelsea School of art London and film and sound at The National Film School IADT Dun Laoghaire, Dublin.

 Allegory was selected for Utopia/Dystopia at the dlr Lexicon Gallery 2019 and was part of Barcelona Loop festival in 2018.
 In 2020 One For Sorrow, from the Municipal Collection of Kildare County Council, was selected for exhibition at Áras Chill Dara, with nine other women artists including Evie Hone and Norah McGuinness, supported by Creative Ireland and the Arts Council.
 Most recently she was awarded a Kildare County Council Short Grass Film award and a Film Bursary from the Arts Council.

 Her films embrace the power of expressing through absence, erasure, secrecy, exploring what is not said.
 Inner monologues, with no clear linear narrative, are interwoven with augmented voices, text, movements and simple gestures.
 She relies on breaking the conventional pattern of observation through distortion, using dissassociated images, macro imagery, slow motion and dislocated sounds in order to create a sensory effect that engages the viewer emotionally.

-Fallen - The Incorporeal Body Of The Shadow Soul: 2020 Work in progress.
+The Incorporeal Body Of A Shadow Soul: 2020

 Allegory.
 2017 Duration 7:20 mins

 Finding A Voice 2015 Duration 15:00 mins (Radio) Documentary Abstract.

 Paradise versus the Paradiso Effect 2015 Duration 15:00 mins Poetic Documentary

 Sonnet 2006 Duration 1:00 min Looped